hyperledger/identus-docs/documentation/docs/quick-start.md

 4. Go back to the Application:
 5. Click the floating button at the bottom right corner of the Contacts tab.
-6. On the dialog, paste the invitation URL we generated into the `PrismAgent` connection section and click **Validate**.
+6. On the dialog, paste the invitation URL we generated into the `CloudAgent` connection section and click **Validate**.
   * The application will react once the connection gets established correctly and show a message under messages.